haskell/haskell-language-server/plugins/hls-tactics-plugin/COMMANDS.md

 ```
 ## homo

 arguments: single reference.
 deterministic.

-> Pattern match on the argument, and fill the resulting hole in withthe same data constructor.
+> Pattern match on the argument, and fill the resulting hole in with the same data constructor.

 ### Example